Kpuccc/antenna_txrate/README.md

 # antenna_txrate
-A small script for increasing the tx-rate of your antenna to 30dbi
+A small script for increasing the tx-rate of your ALPHA antenna to 30dbi